jhuintprog/spring2020/finproj/index.md

 There are several entity properties having meanings that are significant for gameplay.

-The hero entity has the "h" property, and the Minotaur has the "m" property.
-If an entity with the "m" property captures an entity having the "h" property, it means the hero has been captured, and loses the game.
-If an entity with the "h" property reaches a goal `Tile`, the hero wins the game.
+The Hero entity has the "h" property, and the Minotaur has the "m" property.
+If an entity with the "m" property captures an entity having the "h" property, it means the Hero has been captured, and loses the game.
+If an entity with the "h" property reaches a goal `Tile`, the Hero wins the game.

 An entity with the "v" property ("mo**v**eable") can be pushed.